mazzalab/fastqwiper/README.md

 `git clone https://github.com/mazzalab/fastqwiper.git`.

-It contains, in particular, a folder `data` containing the fastq files to be processed, a folder `pipeline` containing the released pipeline and a folder `fastq_wiper` with the source files of FastqWiper.
-Copy further fastq files to be processed into the **data** folder.
-All software packages not fetched from `Conda` and used by the pipelines should be copied, even if it is not strictly mandatory, in the root directory.
+It contains, in particular, a folder `data` containing the fastq files to be processed, a folder `pipeline` containing the released pipelines and a folder `fastq_wiper` with the source files of FastqWiper. <br/>
+Input files to be processed should be copied into the **data** folder.
+All software packages not fetched from `Conda` and used by the pipelines should be copied, even if it is not strictly mandatory, in the root directory of the cloned repository.

 Currently, to run the FastqWiper pipelines, the following packages are not included in `Conda` but are
 required: